noureddin/gdrive-dl/README.md

 ----------------------------------
 It's Unstable -> Testing -> Stable.

-Unstable is the only version to be modified by the developers and contributors.
-It's supposed to be used by the developers only, not the end users; because it may be very buggy.
+`Unstable` is the only version to be modified by the developers and contributors.
+It's supposed to be used by the developers,
+not the end users; because it may be buggy.
 Its version number (a date) indicates when it's changed the last time.

-Testing is nothing more than an unstable version that just works fine without visible bugs.
-In this stage, it is tested just to make sure that there are not any bugs.<br/>
+`Testing` is nothing more than an unstable version that just works fine without visible bugs.
+In this stage, it is tested just to make sure that there are not any bugs.
 Its version number (a date) indicates when it has become a testing version.

-Stable is a testing version after being tested to make sure that it's stable enough for a very normal end user that expects no errors.
+`Stable` is a testing version after being tested to make sure that it's stable enough for a very normal end user that expects no errors.
 Its version number (a date) indicates when it has become a stable version.

-The first stable release will be in February, 2015.
 Any contributions are appreciated.

 Authors
 ------------